A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Introduction

 \section{Introduction}

-The Chapman-Jouguet (CJ) detonation \cite{Jouguet1901} is a classic of the combustion theory, defined as the fully reactive, plane, and compressive discontinuity wave with a constant velocity supersonic relative to the initial state and sonic relative to the final burnt state at chemical equilibrium.
-The CJ state and velocity are thus calculated through the Rankine-Hugoniot (RH) relations and an equation of state of detonation products.
-However, detonation processes are unstable and very sensitive to losses, which the RH relations cannot describe.
-The CJ model only provides limiting reference velocities and reaction-end states independently of any condition for detonation existence and, as such, is the staple of detonation theory.
-It is the purpose of this study to bring out and investigate two supplemental CJ properties perhaps useful as a semi-empirical tool to interpret experiments and improve modelling.
+The Chapman-Jouguet (CJ) detonation \cite{Jouguet1901} is a staple of detonation modelling, defined as the fully reactive, planar and compressive discontinuity with a constant velocity supersonic relative to the initial state and sonic relative to the final burnt state.
+The CJ state and velocity are calculated from the Rankine-Hugoniot (RH) relations and an equation of state for the detonation products at chemical equilibrium.
+However, detonation reaction zones have a cellular structure and are highly sensitive to losses, which the RH relations cannot describe.
+The CJ model can only give reference velocities and reaction-end states, and no conditions for detonation existence.
+The limited purpose of this study is to bring out two unnoticed CJ properties, which may be useful for improving modelling and interpreting experiments.
+They apply only to explosives whose fresh and burnt states are single-phase inviscid fluids at thermal equilibrium.

-The first one is that the CJ detonation velocity $D_{\text{CJ}}$ and the specific entropy $s_{\text{CJ}}$ of a homogeneous explosive substance are invariant under the same variations of the initial temperature $T_{0}$ and pressure $p_{0}$: if one is invariant, so is the other; different initial states producing the same $D_{\text{CJ}}$ produce different CJ states on the same isentrope.
-The second one is that a CJ state and its isentrope can then be easily calculated from the value of $D_{\text{CJ}}$ without equilibrium equation of state; conversely, $D_{\text{CJ}}$ can be obtained from one CJ variable.
-They apply only to explosives whose fresh and burnt states are single-phase inviscid fluids, with temperature $T$ and pressure $p$ as independent variables.
-Figure 1 depicts the CJ model and the Velocity-Entropy Invariance (DSI) theorem in the Pressure ($p$) - Volume ($v$) plane based on usual properties of detonation modelling \hyperref[sec:Remind]{(Sect.
-II)}.
+The first property is that the CJ detonation velocity $D_{\text{CJ}}$ and the CJ specific entropy $s_{\text{CJ}}$ are invariant under the same dependence of the initial temperature $T_0$ on the initial pressure $p_0$.
+If $D_{\text{CJ}}$ is invariant, so is $s_{\text{CJ}}$, and vice versa, i.e. different initial temperatures and pressures producing the same $D_{\text{CJ}}$ produce different CJ states on the same isentrope.
+Figure \ref{fig:Fig1} depicts this velocity-entropy invariance theorem in the pressure ($p$)-volume ($v$) plane \hyperref[sec:Remind]{(Sect.~\ref{sec:Remind})}.
+The second property is a set of additional CJ relations, for example, for calculating the CJ state -- including the adiabatic exponent and the isentrope -- from the only value of $D_{\text{CJ}}$ without using an equation of state for the detonation products.
+Conversely, $D_{\text{CJ}}$ can be obtained from any one of the CJ-state variables.